dialoguetoolkit/chattoolOLD/doc/source/datacollected.rst

   | ⁰d ¹¹⁰o ¹⁸⁹g ¹⁸²←  ³⁴⁸←  ¹⁴⁸i ²⁸⁹g
   |
   |
   | The format also records the "is typing" notifications that are displayed on the participant's screen.
 This makes it possible to determine whether participants start/continue/stop typing when they see their partner start/stop typing.
-Suppose a participant is in the middle of typing the turn "this shape is red".
-Halfway through, while typing "shape" , the other participant starts typing, which displays an "is typing" notification in the status bar of the chat client.
+Suppose Participant A is in the middle of typing the turn "this shape is red".
+Halfway through, while typing "shape" , Participant B starts typing, which displays an "Participant B is typing" notification in Participant A's status bar.
 This could yield:
   |
   | ⁰T ¹¹⁰h ²⁸⁹i ¹⁸²s   ³²    ³⁴⁸s  ⁸⁰h ¹¹⁰a ¹⁰⊆ ²⁸⁹p ¹⁸²e   ⁵⁸⁰⁰  ⊇ ⁶⁰⁰i  ⁵⁰⁰s  ⁴⁹⁰  ³⁰⁰r ²⁸⁹e ¹⁰⁰d  ³⁰⁰ENTER
   |
   | The start of an “is typing” notification is represented with “⊆” and the end of the “is typing” notification is represented with "⊇".
 Notice also, that from this representation you can see that the participant received the “is typing” notification just before typing "p".
-You can also see that after finishing typing “shape”, the participant paused.
-5.8 seconds later, the participant received a notification that their partner had stopped typing.
-Then 600 msecs later, the participant resumed, typing "i"
+You can also see that after finishing typing “shape”, Participant A paused.
+5.8 seconds later, Participant A received a notification that Participant B had stopped typing.
+Then 600 msecs later, Participant A resumed, typing "i"
   |
   |
   |
   | This format also records the moment when turns appear in the conversation history window.
 Because text-chat is asynchronous, this means that at any point, while a participant is formulating a turn, it can happen that the other person sends a turn.
 This is recorded by the chat-tool.
-Suppose, a participant is typing “The yellow circle”, but half-way through typing “yellow”, the other person sends their turn, e.g. “now?”, this could yield:
+Suppose Participant A is typing  “The yellow circle”, but half-way through typing “yellow”, Participant B sends their turn “now?”.
+This could yield:
   |
   | ⁰T ¹¹⁰h ²⁸⁹e  ¹⁸²   ³⁴⁸y  ⁸⁰⁰e ¹¹⁰l    ³⁰⁷【Participant1: now?】²⁸⁹l ¹⁸²o ⁵⁸w  ⁶⁰⁰  ⁵⁰⁰c  ⁴⁹⁰i  ³⁰⁰r ²⁸⁹c ¹⁰⁰l  ³⁰⁰e
   |